20+ Basic Korean Swear Words You Should Know

 • Swearing’s function can also be expressed.
 Speakers may pick a banned term (over a benign counterpart) to convey frustration, displeasure, astonishment, etc.

-Although it has mostly associated with negative meanings and is used in ridiculous situations, swearing can also have hidden benefits.
+Although it is mostly associated with negative meanings and is used in ridiculous situations, swearing can also have hidden benefits.
 According to Burridge, “…swearing relieves pain and makes you stronger; abusive profanity is a substitute for physical violence…”

 In language learning, profanity is also one of the essential things to learn to have a deeper understanding of the language and culture.